DivyaKarade/OmicLearn/docs/METHODS-|-1.-Preprocessing.md

 As different classifiers use different optimizers, they are more or less suspective to proper standardization.
 Scalers for linear transformation and non-linear transformation such as [QuantileTransformer](#1-1-5-quantiletransformer) and  [PowerTransformer](#1-1-4-powertransformer) can be distinguished.

-Within Proto Learn, the following options can be selected:
+Within Omic Learn, the following options can be selected:

 ### [1.
 1. 1.
 StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html)